-- The Degree of Doctor of Letters shall be awarded for significant original contribution to letters. - 2.
-A candidate for the Degree of Doctor of Letters shall hold a degree of the University of Canterbury or of the University of New Zealand, or shall have been admitted ad eundem statum to the status of such degree.
+- (a) The Degree of Doctor of Letters shall be awarded for significant original contribution to letters. - (b) A candidate for the Degree of Doctor of Letters shall hold a degree of the University of Canterbury or of the University of New Zealand, or shall have been admitted ad eundem statum to the status of such degree.
 No candidate shall be examined for the Degree of Doctor of Letters until five years have elapsed from having been admitted to the qualifying degree.
-Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Letters until he or she has served a period of five years on the permanent full-time staff of the University. - Application for the Degree shall be based on published work of the candidate, or, in special circumstances, on unpublished work, provided that these special circumstances shall be recognised as sufficient by the Academic Board. - 4.
-With the application, a candidate shall forward: - (a) Three copies of the work referred to in Regulation 3 upon which the application is based. - (b) Three copies of any additional material, published or unpublished, including conjoint
+Except in special - circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Letters until he or she has served a period of five years on the permanent full-time staff of the University. - (c) Application for the Degree shall be based on published work of the candidate, or, in special circumstances, on unpublished work, provided that these special circumstances shall be

-- work or relevant material from other sources, which the candidate desires to submit in support of his or her application. - (c) A statement signed by the candidate identifying the work which is the candidate's own, and stating that the work referred to in Regulation 3 above has not been previously accepted and is not being currently presented for a degree or diploma in any other University. - 5.
-Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Academic Board shall decide whether to proceed with the examination.
+- recognised as sufficient by the Academic Board. - (d) With the application, a candidate shall forward: - Three copies of the work referred to in Regulation 3 upon which the application is based. - ii.
+Three copies of any additional material, published or unpublished, including conjoint work or relevant material from other sources, which the candidate desires to submit in support of his or her application. - iii.
+A statement signed by the candidate identifying the work which is the candidate's own, and stating that the work referred to in Regulation 3 above has not been previously accepted and is not being currently presented for a degree or diploma in any other University. - (e) Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Academic Board shall decide whether to proceed with the examination.
 The work may be then submitted to three examiners, of whom at least one shall be resident outside New Zealand, who shall jointly report to the Dean of Postgraduate Studies through the relevant Faculty Dean.

-- The entry fee of \$2,000 shall be submitted with the application. - See Regulation L11 of the General Course and Examination Regulations for the resolution of disagreements between examiners. - Guidelines for use by applicants for this degree are available from the Registrar on request.
+- The entry fee of \$2,000 shall be submitted with the application. - See Regulation L11 of the General Course and Examination Regulations for the resolution of disagreements between examiners.